Are Home Warranties Worth It?

 How much does a home warranty cost?

-The average cost of home warranty coverage ranges from $300 to $600 per year, according to Consumer Affairs.
+The average home warranty cost for annual coverage ranges from $300 to $600, according to Consumer Affairs.
 However, HomeAdvisor puts the average annual cost at $886.
 You’ll likely pay monthly for the coverage rather than in a lump sum each year.

-There’s also the service fee you pay each time you file a claim, which can range from $50 to $100 per visit, according to Consumer Affairs.
+When deciding are home warranties worth it or not, you’ll also need to factor in the service fees each time you file a claim with a home warranty company, which can range from $50 to $100 per visit, according to Consumer Affairs.

 Home warranty cost comparison

-Is this type of coverage worth it?
+Are home warranties worth it when it comes to out-of-pocket costs?
 That depends on several factors, including the age of your existing appliances and if they’re covered by other policies.
 Let’s look at some average repair costs for common household appliances and systems, according to data from HomeAdvisor:

 |Hot water heater||$569|